nus-cs2113-AY2526S1/ip/docs/README.md

 1. type `add` when Chauncey ask for next command
 2. Chauncey will ask for task type, input `todo` or `deadline` or `event`
 3. Chauncey will ask for task details:
    1. if task type is "todo": input task description only
    2. if task type is "deadline", input task description and deadline, separated by "/".
-Example: `submit assignment/by Sunday`
+Format: `<description> / by <yyyy-MM-dd HHmm>`.
+Example: `submit assignment/by 2025-10-03 2359`
    3. if task type is "event": input task description, task start time and end time, separated by "/".
-Example: `attend cs2113 lecture/from Friday 4pm/to 6pm`
+Format: `<description> / from <yyyy-MM-dd HHmm> / to <yyyy-MM-dd HHmm>`.
+Example: `attend cs2113 lecture/from 2025-10-03 1600/to 2025-10-03 1800`

 Outcome: